-Information on our quality management process, alongside our governance, performance KPIs and much else, is included in our Transparency Report.
+Information on our quality management process, alongside our governance, performance KPIs and much else, is included in our Transparency Report, available on our website.

 This is available on our website and regularly updated.
 It's published in a reader friendly format to ease understanding,.
 It's important to us that clients, regulators and the public understand us as a firm and get an insight into our culture.